 A Howard County, Missouri, coroner’s jury ruled on Tuesday that a former Dairy Queen manager is charged with involuntary manslaughter, stemming from a suicide incident last year, when a teen took his life after endless bullying.

 The Columbia Daily Tribune reports that Kenneth Suttner, 17, of Glasgow, shot himself in the head in December 1, 2016, after writing numerous suicide notes that detailed horrific bullying and abuse.
-Heather Branham, 21, was Suttner’s manager at the Fayette Dairy Queen.
+Harley Branham, 21, was Suttner’s manager at the Fayette Dairy Queen.

 — infowe (@infowe) February 16, 2017

 According to a number of Dairy Queen employees, Branham constantly ridiculed and harassed Suttner each time he reported to work.
 She’s also accused of forcing the teen to perform degrading tasks in front others, such as cleaning the floor with his hands while lying on the floor.
 She also allegedly threw a cheeseburger at him and accused him of “making it wrong.”

 At a previous hearing, Branham declared that she didn’t understand why she was being singled out as the responsible party for Suttner’s suicide.